mxhold/maxwellholder.com/source/blog/2015-06-04-build-a-blog-with-phoenix-and-ember.html.markdown

 Since the header is report only, the request still works but displays this error to remind us that we haven't set everything up correctly.

-We want to have it all set up right so that if someone manages to inject some JS on your site, this prevents their script from being able to connect to some random server.

 We need to tell Ember that it is ok to load data from our Phoenix app since it is not from the same origin (same host but different port) as the Ember app.

 We can do this by editing `config/environment.js` and changing: